merkle-open/generator-nitro/packages/project-nitro-twig/project/docs/nitro.md

 <link rel="shortcut icon" href="/assets/img/icon/favicon.ico" type="image/x-icon" />
 <script src="/assets/app.js"></script>
 background: url(/assets/img/bg/texture.png) scroll 0 0 no-repeat;
-<a href="/content.html">Contentpage</a>
+<a href="/content.twig">Contentpage</a>
 ```

 ### Upper & lower case letters

 Use all lowercase if possible.
 (Exception: TerrificJS uses upper case for its namespace `T` and class names `T.Module.Example`)

 All files must be lowercase.
-It's allowed to use uppercase letters for pattern folders, keep care of case sensitive filesystems and use handlebars helpers with the *exact* folder name.
+It's allowed to use uppercase letters for pattern folders, keep care of case sensitive filesystems and use twig helpers with the *exact* folder name.

 ```
-{{pattern name='NavMain'}}
+{% pattern name='NavMain' %}
 ```

-... looks for a template `navmain.html` in the folder `NavMain`.
+... looks for a template `navmain.twig` in the folder `NavMain`.

 Note that uppercase letters in pattern names are represented in CSS with hyphens.